 So, we can say it's a possibility of putting Baltimore on the road uniforms?

 No. I just said it's not unreasonable.
 I said that when Jerry Hoffberger did it way back and EBW maintained it and Eli Jacobs didn't bother with it.

 I will tell you that I have the rights to sell the name of the ballpark and I have never done that.
 I don't want to call it XYZ Bank Ballpark.
 I am not knocking the football stadium, I am just telling you that Oriole Park at Camden Yards, which was Jacobs' idea, and I think he was right and I still think he was right, is a name known across the country.

+The Baltimore issue, you say it's not an unreasonable request.
+What would it take to suddenly say, "This year we're going to try that?"
 It wouldn't take anything in particular.
 It would be a decision really to revamp the uniform to some extent.
 And we would have to address that, and that may very well be done.
 I don't really have a problem with that.
 I might also want to designate the team as Maryland's baseball team.
 I have had complaints from Marylanders living outside the Baltimore Metro area, complaining we always talk about Baltimore…so maybe a combination might work.

 Two issues with the Orioles that have been around for a while are the Florida spring training home and the Triple-A situation.
 Are those two things you hope to get settled?